dymmond/esmerald/docs/en/docs/directives/custom-directives.md

 In the end we simply run the directive.

-We will be also using the [saffier support from Esmerald models](../databases/saffier/models.md) as this will make the example simpler.
+We will be also using the [edgy support from Esmerald models](../databases/edgy/models.md) as this will make the example simpler.

 ### The application entrypoint